 "Alright then."
 Jason ordered yet another round, although he wasn't sure if getting the kid sloshed would make what he had to say easier or more difficult.
-"You know, mate, we've been together a long time, what's it been, ten years?
+"You know, mate, we've been together a long time, what's it been, almost ten years?
 Mother of God, I never could remember how old you were.
-I've never had a partner for so long, never met such a clever lad; they don't come any—" He patted the man's shoulder affectionately.
+I've never had a partner for so long and never met such a clever lad; they don't come any—" He patted the man's shoulder affectionately.

 Willie worked on another double shot as he watched Carolyn throw herself at crazy Mohawk guy, pulling him around the dance floor by the chains on his leather jacket.

 "At least I'm not sendin' you away empty handed," Jason said, grinning.
 "Liz has $500 to help you get on your way; it's back at the house."